brettshollenberger/graphql-auto-generate-endpoints/README.md

-# GraphQL with Postgres
+# Auto-generate A RESTful GraphQL API with Postgraphile

+Postgraphile automatically detects tables, columns, indexes, relationships, views, etc. - providing a GraphQL server that is highly intelligent about your data - while remaining extensible to your own resolvers and providing ample security options.

-This application is a starting point for creating a GraphQL server backed by Postgres.
+This application provides a starting point for creating a GraphQL server backed by Postgraphile.
 The frontend for a Todo app is already provided, but it will need to be re-written to use the Apollo client to interact with GraphQL.

 # Getting Started